 Categories of Academic Grades (must include all three) Components/Assignments for Each Category (Examples include, but are not limited to, the following.)
-Student Engagement With StandardsShall count for no more than 20% of the total academic grade Participation, group work, class discussion, journals/logs/ notebooks, projects, teacher observation, student reflection, or other measures of student interaction Student Progression Toward StandardsShall count for no more than 30% of the total academic grade Homework, problem solving, class assignments, quizzes, anecdotal records, projects, student self-assessment, or other measures of student progress Student Mastery of Standards Shall count for no more than 70% of the total academic grade Tests/Proficiency assessments, performance assessments, projects (e.g., project or problem-based) demonstrations, authentic assessments, presentations, or other measures of student mastery Teachers must use all three categories listed about Campus, or other electronic gradebook.
-No one assignment can count for more than one third of an antira astagory (a.g.
-Engagement
+Student Engagement With Standards • Shall count for no more than 20% of the total academic grade Participation, group work, class discussion, journals/logs/ notebooks, projects, teacher observation, student reflection, or other measures of student interaction Student Progression Toward Standards • Shall count for no more than 30% of the total academic grade Homework, problem solving, class assignments, quizzes, anecdotal records, projects, student self-assessment, or other measures of student progress Student Mastery of Standards • Shall count for no more than 70% of the total academic grade Tests/Proficiency assessments, performance assessments, projects (e.g., project or problem-based) demonstrations, authentic assessments, presentations, or other measures of student mastery Teachers must use all three categories listed above when setting up categories in their gradebook, Infinite Campus, or other electronic gradebook.
+No one assignment can count for more than one-third of an entire category (e.g., Engagement, Progression, and Mastery).